Zipwhip Terms of Service

 25.6 Notices.
 Zipwhip requires that Customer maintain as current the email address associated with your account.
 If your email address is not valid for any reason, Zipwhip’s dispatch of an email to the email address associated with Customer’s account with confirmed delivery containing a legal notice will constitute effective notice.

-Customer may give any notice required under these Terms (i) to Zipwhip at the following address: Zipwhip, LLC.
+Except as otherwise provided in these Terms, (i) Customer will give any notice required under these Terms (i) to Zipwhip at the following address: Zipwhip, LLC.
 300 Elliott Ave.
-W., Suite 500, Seattle, WA 98119 (delivered by nationally recognized overnight delivery service or first class postage prepaid mail at the above address) and by sending an email (with confirmed delivery) to email@example.com with the “Legal Notice” in the subject line; and (ii) to Customer, at the address in the Order Form (delivered by nationally recognized overnight delivery service or first class postage prepaid mail at the above address) and by sending an email (with confirmed delivery) to the email address(es) associated with Customer’s account.
+W., Suite 500, Seattle, WA 98119 (delivered by nationally recognized overnight delivery service or first class postage prepaid mail at the above address) and by sending an email (with confirmed delivery) to email@example.com with the “Legal Notice” in the subject line; and (ii) Zipwhip will give any notice required under these Terms to Customer, at the address in the Order Form (delivered by nationally recognized overnight delivery service or first class postage prepaid mail at the above address) and by sending an email (with confirmed delivery) to the email address(es) associated with Customer’s account.
 Any mailed notice shall be deemed given when received.

 25.7 Entire Agreement.
 Except as provided in these Terms (including documents incorporated herein by reference), these Terms supersede all prior and contemporaneous proposals, statements, sales materials or presentations and agreements, oral and written with respect to the subject matter hereof.
 No oral or written information or advice given by Zipwhip, its agents or employees will create a warranty or in any way increase the scope of the warranties in these Terms.